-To find out h, the RFID reader initiates prefix query along the selected estimating path r, for the example in Figure 1, 0011.
-First the reader requests those tags whose random codes match prefix $0 \star \star \star$ to respond.
-As the 4 tags (black leaves in PET) are assigned 0001, 0110, 1011, and 1110, respectively, the ones with 0001 and 0110 will respond to the reader at the reply slot.
-Though the responses result in a collision slot, the reader detects the existence of responsive signal and is aware of the existence of $0 \star \star \star$ prefix tags.
-The reader then goes ahead with the estimating path and requests the response of $00 \star \star$ prefix tags, and the tag with 0001 responds.
+To find out h, the RFID reader initiates prefix query along the selected estimating path r, for the example in Fig. 1, 0011.
+First the reader requests those tags whose random codes match prefix 0\\\ to respond.
+As the four tags (black leaves in PET) are assigned 0001, 0110, 1011, and 1110, respectively, the ones with 0001 and 0110 will respond to the reader at the reply slot.
+Though the responses result in a collision slot, the reader detects the existence of responsive signal and is aware of the existence of 0\\\ prefix tags.
+The reader then goes ahead with the estimating path and requests the response of 00\\ prefix tags, and the tag with 0001 responds.
 The reader continues such a process till there is no response from RFID tags.
-In this example when the reader queries $001 \star$ prefix, as no tags are with such a prefix, no response is made and the reader detects an idle slot.
-The reader can thus infer that there must be some black leaves matching prefix 000\ and find out the only gray node A (with path prefix "00\\") on the estimating path r = 0011in PET.
-Consequently, the height h of A is 2.
+In this example, when the reader queries 001\ prefix, as no tags are with such a prefix, no response is made and the reader detects an idle slot.
+The reader can thus infer that there must be some black leaves matching prefix 000\ and find out the only gray node A (with path prefix $00^{}$ ) on the estimating path r = 0011 in PET.
+Consequently, the height hof A is 2.
 We will show in the next section how the height of A is used to derive the approximate number of RFID tags.

 In practice, we use a relatively large H, say 32, to build a large PET that is able to accommodate billions of black leaves.
 Querying along the 32-bit estimating path will lead us to h and thus the number of RFID tags.
+In some cases, we may have a priori knowledge about the scale of the RFID tags, and adjust H according to the rough tag cardinality.
 One thing worth noting is that, the PET structure is neither created nor maintained at the RFID reader.
 It is only a conceptual data structure that illustrates the organization of RFID tag groups as well as the reader query process over such tag groups.
-As we will see in Section IV-C and Section IV-D, in a practical protocol, the reader simply queries the tags with a randomly selected estimating path and calculates hwith tag responses.
+As we will see in Sections 4.3 and 4.4, in a practical protocol, the reader simply queries the tags with a randomly selected estimating path and calculates h with tag responses.

-B. Algorithm Analysis
+4.2 Algorithm Analysis